Breadcrumb

 Dog obedience tests related to guarding and security steward assignments

-The Police Dog Training Centre also organises obedience inspections for dogs operating in the private security sector.
+The Police Dog Training Centre organizes obedience inspections also for dogs operating in the private security sector.
 According to the law, dogs used in guarding and security steward assignments are required to be tested for obedience.

-The obedience test for dogs trained for guarding and security steward assignments consists of three parts:
+The obedience test for dogs trained for guarding and security steward assignments consists of two parts:

 - accessibility